-The highest demand licenses in South Dakota are those for bighorn sheep, mountain goat and elk.
-Certain deer and antelope licenses are also highly coveted.
+The highest demand licenses in South Dakota are those for bighorn sheep, elk, and certain deer and antelope licenses that are also highly coveted.
 Currently, GFP collaborates with private non-profit organizations to offer an elk license raffle and a bighorn sheep license auction.

 Tickets are $10 for residents and $20 for nonresidents.

-Tickets must be purchased online by July 19.
+Tickets must be purchased online by July 11, 2023 at 8 a.m.
+CDT.
 Winners will be notified in the days following the close of the raffle.

-There will be two options for 2021 with four total packages available.
+There are two options for 2023 with four total packages available.